MAAP-Project/mmt/deployment/README.md

 ## Pre-requisites

+**Note:** You **do not** need to create `config/application.yml` or `config/database.yml` as that will be handled automatically by the `Dockerfile`.

-If you create a new stage name (e.g., one with your username in it for development), you must add a configuration for it to the `config/application.yml.maap`, `config/database.yml.maap`, and `config/services.yml` files.
+If you create a new stage name (e.g. one with your username in it for development), you must add a configuration for it to the `config/application.yml.maap`, `config/database.yml.maap`, and `config/services.yml` files.

 You must also create an environment file in `config/environments/`, e.g.: